-Despite the challenges of COVID-19 and the ongoing US-China trade tensions which have made the environment for fundraising difficult, for new managers, sponsors from the Asia region continue to take a robust view, resulting in a spike in fund launches over the first six months of 2021 compared to 2020.
-The Cayman
+Despite the ongoing challenges of COVID-19, the global slowdown and the ongoing US-China trade tensions, which have made the environment for fundraising difficult for new managers, sponsors from the Asia region continued to take a robust view into early 2022.
+There is, however, some evidence of a slowing in new fund launches as we move later into the year, which may relate to ongoing concerns about a recession and concerns around the Russian invasion of Ukraine.